ovh/docs/pages/web_cloud/web_hosting/mainwp-backup/guide.en-gb.md

 Backing up a website is a vital part of running your business.
 It offers several advantages:

 - **Data security**: Regular backups ensure your website's data is protected in the event of a cyberattack, technical failure or human error.
-- **Protection against update errors**: A backup made before WordPress, plugin or theme is updated allows you to go back in time if an error or version conflict occurs during the update.
+- **Protection against update errors**: A backup made before a WordPress plugin or theme is updated allows you to go back in time if an error or version conflict occurs during the update.
 - **Rapid Restore**: In the event of a technical error, the backup can be reverted to a previous version to offer your customers a functional website and business continuity.
 - **Legal Compliance**: Maintaining regular backups may be a regulatory compliance requirement for your organization and may protect you from legal action.